Corporate Governance Report

 The Committee has responsibility for making recommendations to the Board on the remuneration packages of the executive Directors, the remuneration of the Chair of the Board and setting the level and structure of remuneration for senior management, this includes:

-• making recommendations to the Board on the Company’s policy on Directors’ and senior management remuneration, and to oversee long-term incentive plans (including share schemes);
+- making recommendations to the Board on the Company’s policy on executive Directors’ and senior management remuneration, and to oversee long-term incentive plans (including share plans);

-• ensuring remuneration is both appropriate to the level of responsibility and adequate to attract and/or retain Directors and staff of the calibre required by the Company; and
+- ensuring remuneration is both appropriate to the level of responsibility and adequate to attract and/or retain Directors and employees of the calibre required by the Company and the Group; and

-The Committee has presented its Remuneration Report within the Annual Report, which details the work undertaken operating under its terms of reference (which are available here, and at the Company’s registered office) to discharge its responsibilities.
+The Committee has presented its Remuneration Report on pages 83 to 99 of the 2025 Annual Report, which details the work it has undertaken operating under its terms of reference (which are available here and at the Company’s registered office) to discharge its responsibilities.
 The Remuneration Committee’s Report also explains the extent of the Board’s compliance with provisions 32 to 41 of the Code.

 AIM Rule Compliance Report

 In addition, Craneware plc maintains compliance with AIM Rule 26, which specifies a list of information that the Company is required to make publicly available.
-AIM Rule 26 also requires the Company to adopt a corporate governance code and the Company has chosen the UK Corporate Governance Code 2018, against which the Directors are responsible for reporting the Company’s compliance as set out above and in the Corporate Governance Report section within the Annual Report.
+AIM Rule 26 also requires the Company to adopt a corporate governance code and the Company has chosen the UK Corporate Governance Code 2018, against which the Directors are responsible for reporting the Company’s compliance as set out above.

 Approved by the Board of Directors and signed on behalf of the Board by: